prog4biol/pfb2019/README.md

 >>> print( "{:>5}".format(200) )
   200
 ```
- > The arguments: 2, 20, 200 have all been right justified in a field that is 5 characters wide by using `{:>5}`

 How about padding with zeroes?
 This means the five-character field will be filled as needed with zeroes to the left of any numbers you want to display
 ```python